 – 13 years ago Serge Christen (vox, guitar), Yves Fontana (bass) and Heinz Baumann (drums) formed Modern Day Heroes.
 The band, renowned for their...Read Biography

 13 years ago Serge Christen (vox, guitar), Yves Fontana (bass) and Heinz Baumann (drums) formed Modern Day Heroes.
 The band, renowned for their high-energy trio-rock’n’roll live shows have released one EP and three studio albums since 2006.
 Along with Serge, Yves and Heinz, former musicians from Mud Slick and Sam Dimas make up the Modern Day Heroes.
-These are no newbies, more like old hands in the music circus scene, having toured and played live with the likes of Motörhead, Bon Jovi, Billy Idol, H-Blockx, Subway to Sally and many others.
+These are no newbie’s, more like old hands in the music circus scene, having toured and played live with the likes of Motörhead, Bon Jovi, Billy Idol, H-Blockx, Subway to Sally and many others.

-A Germany-wide tour followed with the well-known popcore-rockband Die Happy, from Hamburg to Nuremberg (YAY!!!) and from Bochum to Leipzig.
+A Germany-wide tour followed with the well-known popcore-rockband Die Happy, from Hamburg to Nuremberg and from Bochum to Leipzig.

-In 2010, during the recording of their second album “Rien na va plus”, the band continued toured Switzerland and appeared at many famous festivals such as Openair Gampel, Heitere Openair, Brienzerfock Festival, Rock oz Arènes, Openair St.Gallen and many more.
+In 2010, during the recording of their second album “Rien na va plus”, the band continued touring Switzerland and appeared at many famous festivals such as Openair Gampel, Heitere Openair, Brienzerfock Festival, Rock oz Arènes, Openair St.Gallen and many more.
 Rivella used their “I need a revolution” song for their campaign, enabling the band to reach a far wider audience.
-“Rien na va plus” got the band nominated for the Best Talent in Swiss National Radio award from SRF3.
+“Rien ne va plus” got the band nominated for the Best Talent in Swiss National Radio award from SRF3.

 And so the MDH were on the road again and nothing could stop them.
 Unfazed, they played at the venerable Cavern Club in Liverpool, as well as at clubs and festivals in France, Germany and down to deepest South Tyrol.
 One highlight was playing support for Unwritten Law in sunny California.